-The Chinese National Theatre uses large plate steel members to create its trusses.
-These in turn are braced by solid rods that use a half sphere to manipulate the curve of the connection.
+he Chinese National Theatre uses large plate eel members to create its trusses.
+These in turn are braced by solid rods that use a half-sphere to anipulate the curve of the connection.
 The form, fit and finish on the project are very high.
-This was undoubtedly the result of significant coordination and close supervision of the work.
+This was indoubtedly the result of significant coordination and close supervision of the work.

-Complex geometry, odd angles and extremely heavy elements adds a cost premium to this project.
+omplex geometry, odd angles and extremely heavy elements add a cost premium to this proj ect.
 The level of form, fit and finish on this project is exceptionally high.
-In the UK a high level of tradition of AESS has been established which has resulted in a highly skilled labour force.
+In the UK a high level of radition of AESS has been established which has resulted in a highly skilled labour force.

-The scale and complexity of this welded project meant high cost premiums and additional fabrication and erection time.
-The project was additionally complicated as a result of fabrication and erection in China.
-There is far less AESS work that is routinely made a part of their construction so skilled labour can be an issue.
-The sections were created using plates and given varied lighting conditions many of the welds were visible.
-The overall aesthetic of the project could accommodate this level of texture.
+he scale and complexity of this welded project neant high cost premiums and additional fabrica tion and erection time.
+The project was addition ally complicated as a result of fabrication and erection in China.
+There is far less AESS work that is routinely made a part of Chinese construction so skilled labour can be an issue.
+The sections were created using plates and, given varied light ing conditions, many of the welds were visible.
+The overall aesthetic of the project could accom nodate this level of texture.